pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/configuring-existing-project.md

 ## 3. Configuring Preview

-If you would like to preview content managed in Drupal on your front-end site, follow the additional steps below.
+If you would like to preview content managed in Drupal on your frontend site, follow the additional steps below.

 ### Add and Enable Dependencies